 Accusations of theft by clients is never a pleasant situation.
-If you’ve done your homework, thought through the policies in advance and taken action to put in place what we’ve talked about, you should rest well knowing that if it does happen your agency is prepared to handle the situation with diligence, seriousness and care.
+When a preplanned mitigation program exists with thought through policies in advance, rest well knowing that if it does happen your agency is prepared to handle the situation with diligence, seriousness and care.

 To Your Success!